Teresa (Rambo) Reid

 Assistant Director, Criminal Justice Center

-Teresa Reid (Rambo) has been a member of the University of Florida College of Law faculty since 1987.
+Teresa Reid (formerly Teresa Rambo) has been a member of the University of Florida College of Law faculty since 1987.
 Her areas of expertise include the Death Penalty, Legal Writing, Legal Professionalism, and Evidence.
 She is the co-author of Legal Writing by Design: A Guide to Great Briefs and Memos (Carolina Academic Press, Second Edition 2012).
-She also serves as the faculty advisor to numerous law school groups including the Journal of Law and Public Policy, the Phi Delta Phi International Legal Honor Society, and the Law Transfer Student Organization.
+She also serves as the faculty advisor to numerous law school groups including the Journal of Law and Public Policy, the Phi Delta Phi International Legal Honor Society, the Native American Law Student Association, and the Law Transfer Student Organization.

-As an active member of the Florida Bar, Ms. Reid has provided pro bono legal assistance in areas including the death penalty, divorce and family law, environmental and land use regulation, Medicare, and legal ethics.
+As an active member of the Florida Bar, Professor Reid has provided pro bono legal assistance in areas including the death penalty, divorce and family law, environmental and land use regulation, Medicare, and legal ethics.
 She has presented numerous lectures on the topics of attorney conduct, professionalism, ethics, legal writing, appellate advocacy, domestic violence, and the death penalty.
-Currently, she serves on the Florida Supreme Court’s Commission on Lawyer Professionalism, as well as on the Eighth Judicial Circuit’s Professionalism Panel.
+She has served on the Florida Supreme Court’s Commission on Lawyer Professionalism, and currently serves on the Eighth Judicial Circuit’s Professionalism Panel.

 B.A., University of Florida (with high honors) 1978; (4.0 GPA; Four Year Scholar Award)